Woofer: Design

 Good woofer design requires effectively converting a low frequency amplifier signal to mechanical air movement with high fidelity and acceptable efficiency, and is both assisted and complicated by the necessity of using a loudspeaker enclosure to couple the cone motion to the air.
 If done well, many of the other problems of woofer design (for instance, linear excursion requirements) are reduced.

 In most cases the woofer and its enclosure must be designed to work together.
 Usually the enclosure is designed to suit the characteristics of the speaker or speakers used.
 The size of the enclosure is a function of the longest wavelengths (lowest frequencies) to be reproduced, and the woofer enclosure is much larger than required for midrange and high frequencies.

 A crossover network, either passive or active, filters the band of frequencies to be handled by the woofer and other speakers.
 Normally the crossover and speaker system, including the woofer, are expected to convert the electrical signal supplied by the amplifier to an acoustic signal of identical waveform without other interaction between the amplifier and speakers, although sometimes the amplifier and speakers are designed together with the speakers supplying distortion-correcting negative feedback to the amplifier.

 There are many challenges in woofer design and manufacture.
 Most have to do with controlling the motion of the cone so the electrical signal to the woofer's voice coil is faithfully reproduced by the sound waves produced by the cone's motion.
 Problems include damping the cone cleanly without audible distortion so that it does not continue to move, causing ringing, when the instantaneous input signal falls to zero each cycle, and managing high excursions (usually required to reproduce loud sounds) with low distortion.
-There are also challenges in presenting to the amplifier an electrical impedance which is not too far from constant at all frequencies.
+There are also challenges in presenting to the amplifier an electrical impedance which is nearly the same at all frequencies.

 An early version of the now widely used bass-reflex cabinet design was patented by Albert L. Thuras of Bell Laboratories in 1932.